arturoglcc/financial_project/README.md

 ```

 For any further information or issues, please refer to the official Docker documentation or reach out to the project maintainers.

+## Functionality

+Welcome to our Financial Organizer
+This section explains the functions it offers:

+### Navigation bar

+On the left side of the screen you will find a navigation bar showing the sections available in our Financial Organizer.

+### Home

+This section will show:
+-Your latest movements (income and outlays).
+-A graph summarizing your annual movements.

+At the bottom of the page, you will find buttons to add income or outlays.

+### User settings

+Here you can view your personal information, add missing data or edit existing information as needed.

+### Change password

+In this section you can update your password.
+To do so, you must first confirm your current password.

+### History movements

+This section shows a detailed record of your financial movements (income or outlays), depending on the filter you choose.
+In addition, you can:
+-Edit or delete specific movements.
+-Perform searches using tags.

+### Graphs

+Here are graphs summarizing your financial movements.
+You can visualize them according to different periods: day, week, fortnight, month or year.
+-Charts can be bar or line graphs.
+-It is possible to save the graphs in PNG format.
+-Pie charts are also included to visualize the proportions according to the tags.